RockTomate/Steps/README.md

 ## Contributing

+### Branches

+* `stable` - contains stable source code
+* `develop` - contains in-progress code, this is where most of development occurs.
+From time to time, this branch gets merged into `stable` branch.

-To be able to contribute, you must be a RockTomate customer in order for me to verify that Steps are actually working with latest versions of the asset.
+To be able to contribute, you must be a RockTomate customer in order to verify that Steps are actually working with latest versions of the asset.

 To contribute, submit a Pull Request with your changes and explain the changes.